 “In the Ghetto” was written by Mac Davis but made famous by Elvis Presley (and, uh, Cartman).
-But where Presley’s version is maudlin and, let’s be honest here, ridiculous, Dolly Parton does the song justice.
-Her voice combined with the less-bombastic arrangement brings out the pathos of the Chicago ghetto.
-You hear her heartbreaking on the final verse.
+But whereas Presley’s version is maudlin and, let’s be honest here, ridiculous, Dolly Parton does the song justice.
+Her voice combined with the less-bombastic arrangement brings out the pathos of inner city Chicago.
+You hear her heart breaking on the final verse.
 “In the Ghetto” may have revived Presley’s career, but Dolly owns it.

 3. “Drives Me Crazy”

-From her 2007 album Backwoods Barbie, Dolly chose another unexpected song to cover.
+From her 2007 album Backwoods Barbie, Dolly chose yet another unexpected song to cover.
 Her version of the Fine Young Cannibals’ 1989 hit “She Drives Me Crazy” is surprisingly faithful.
 Dolly keeps the driving drums and power chords.
-Of course, the synthesizers have been swapped out for fiddles and mandolins, but that’s just how things are done in Dollywood.
-And we couldn’t be more pleased.
+Of course, the synthesizers have been swapped out for fiddles and mandolins, but that’s just how things are done in Dollywood, and we couldn’t be more pleased.

 If that weren’t enough, Backwoods Barbie also features a great cover of Smokey Robinson’s “The Tracks of My Tears.”
 We would have put it on this list, but she’s got 52 solo albums — and that doesn’t even count her duet albums!
 Let’s spread the love a little!

 4. “Islands in the Stream”

 Speaking of those duets, Dolly recorded “Islands in the Stream” with Kenny Rogers for Rogers’ 1983 album Eyes That See in the Dark.
 (Despite doing a few duets with Kenny Rogers, their only duet album was Once Upon a Christmas.)